Naomi (wrestler): Developmental territories (2009–2011)

 In August 2009, McCray signed a contract with WWE, where she reported to their then-developmental territory Florida Championship Wrestling (FCW).
 On June 20, 2010, Naomi defeated Serena Deeb on FCW TV to become the inaugural FCW Divas Champion.
 On the August 29 episode of FCW TV, Naomi competed in a match against AJ Lee, where both the Queen of FCW title and the FCW Divas Championship were on the line, which ended in a double count-out.
 Naomi joined the all-female third season of NXT in 2010, with Kelly Kelly as her pro.
-Naomi debuted on the September 7 episode of NXT, where she teamed with Kelly to defeat Alicia Fox and fellow rookie Maxine after Naomi pinned Maxine.
+She made her in-ring debut on the September 7 episode of NXT, where she teamed with Kelly to defeat Alicia Fox and fellow rookie Maxine after Naomi pinned Maxine.
 On the September 21 episode of NXT, she teamed with Kelly and Jamie Keyes, defeating Layla, Michelle McCool, and Kaitlyn.
 On the October 26 episode of NXT, Naomi defeated Maxine in a singles match.
 On November 30, Naomi lost the competition to Kaitlyn, placing second in the season.
-On the January 23, 2011, Naomi lost the championship to Lee on FCW TV.
+On the January 23, 2011 episode of FCW TV, Naomi lost the FCW Divas Championship to AJ Lee.